tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/italy.rst

 --------

 San Marino and Italy have special agreements on e-invoicing operations.
 As such, **invoices** follow the regular **reverse charge** rules.
-Additional requirements are not enforced by Odoo, however, the user is requested by the **State** to:
+Additional requirements are not enforced by CoquiAPPs, however, the user is requested by the **State** to:

 - Select a tax with the option :guilabel:`Has exoneration of tax (Italy)` ticked, and the